Worship and You:

 At the same time, Augustine also notes that through evil we can leave the presence of God.
 Such people, as a direct result of their own decisions, “inhabit the land of commotion, that is, of carnal disquietude, instead of the enjoyment of God.”
 At such times, according to Metropolitan Anthony, God may withhold His presence from us because “an encounter would be judgment and condemnation on us.
 We should learn to understand this absence and judge ourselves because we are not judged by God.”

-The full effect of separating ourselves from God through our sinfulness can best be understood in the context of relationship.
+The full ramification of separating ourselves from God through our sinfulness can best be understood in the context of relationship.
 Metropolitan Anthony explains:

 If you look at the relationship in terms of mutual relationship, you will see that God could complain about us a great deal more than we about Him.
 We complain that He does not make Himself present to us for the few minutes we reserve for Him, but what about the twenty-three and a half hours during which God may be knocking at our door and we answer ‘I am busy, I am sorry’ or when we do not answer at all because we do not even hear the knock at the door of our heart, of our minds, of our conscience, of our life.
 So there is a situation in which we have no right to complain of the absence of God, because we are a great deal more absent than He ever is.

-As you can see, the sense of God’s absence can also be for our spiritual healing—God allows us to experience His absence to remind us to always pay attention to Him.
+As you can see, the sense of God’s absence can also be for our spiritual healing—God allows us to experience His absence to remind us to always be attentive to Him.
 He allows us to experience the temporary result of our natural tendency to separate ourselves from God so that we do not spend eternity experiencing such separation.

-Distractions are a seemingly inevitable part of prayer for most of us; too often our prayers are like this, “Our Father…did I finish my homework…Who art in heaven…I could sure go for some pizza right now…” Many people allow the frustration of being unable to focus their attention in prayer to dissuade them from continuing to pray.
+Distractions are a seemingly inevitable part of prayer for most of us; too often our prayers are like this, “Our Father…did I turn the living room light off…Who art in heaven…I could sure go for some pizza right now…” Many people allow the frustration of being unable to focus their attention in prayer to dissuade them from continuing to pray.